crispinprojects/talkcalendar/README.md

 ## Calendar Interface

 Talk Calendar uses a month view calendar with a bottom panel to display day events when a day is selected.
-To create a new event select a day on the calendar and either select the "new event" header icon button.
-To edit an event, select it in day view panel and then select the "edit event" header icon button.
-Likewise to delete an event select it in the day view panel and use the "delete event" icon header button.
+To create a new event select a day on the calendar and either select the "new event" menu item  or press Ctrl+N. To edit an event, select it in day view panel and then select the "edit event" menu item or press Ctrl+E. Likewise to delete an event select it in the day view panel and use the "delete event" menu item.

 Use the File->Export menu item to export a calendar as an iCalendar file for backup purposes.
 These typically use the file extension ".ical" or ".ics".
 The [iCalendar standard](https://icalendar.org/) is an open standard for exchanging calendar and scheduling information between users and computers.
 An icalendar file is a plain text file and so can be viewed and modified using a standard text editor.